aragon/lock-to-vote-plugin/TESTS.md

 │       │           └── It Should emit a BalanceUnlocked event
 │       ├── Given The user created active proposals
 │       │   └── When Calling unlock 5
-│       │       ├── It Should revert with ProposalCreatedStillOpen (standard voting) │       │       └── It Should revert with ProposalCreatedStillOpen (vote replacement) │       └── Given The user only has votes on proposals that are now closed or ended // The contract should garbage-collect the closed proposal during the check
+│       │       ├── It Should revert with ProposalCreatedStillActive (standard voting) │       │       └── It Should revert with ProposalCreatedStillActive (vote replacement) │       └── Given The user only has votes on proposals that are now closed or ended // The contract should garbage-collect the closed proposal during the check
 │           └── When Calling unlock 6
 │               ├── It Should not attempt to clear votes for the closed proposal